 LiteJet is a centralized lighting system that predates most home automation technology.
 All lights and wall switches are wired to a central panel.
 This central panel has a serial port interface that allows a computer to control the system via LiteJet’s third party protocol.
 Home Assistant integrates the LiteJet 3rd party protocol and allows you to get the status and control the connected lights.
 This integration also supports the Centralite Elegance and Centralite Jetstream.

 Your LiteJet MCP should be configured for 19.2 K baud, 8 data bits, 1 stop bit, no parity, and to transmit a ‘CR’ after each response.
-These settings can be configured using the LiteJet programming software.
+These settings can be configured using the LiteJet programming software from the Dragon Technologies Programming page.
 Connect the LiteJet’s RS232-2 port to your computer.

 If the above My button doesn’t work, you can also perform the following steps manually: